 Is it All about the ROI?

 The short answer is yes.
-The private money investor is primarily lending money for the ROI incentive.
+Private money investors are primarily lending money for the ROI incentive.
 However, they are not the only party that will benefit from this transaction.
 The borrower will also receive fast funding, which “makes up” for the high ROI.
 For example, in transactions such as house flipping, where timing is a critical factor, the fast funds from a private money investor will be very useful.
 For this reason, even with the higher than usual ROI, some refer to private money investing as a win-win situation.

 The Right Rate of Return